mila-iqia/babyai/README.md

 ## Usage

-To run the interactive UI application:
+To run the interactive GUI application:

 ```
-./main.py
+./gui.py
 ```

 The level being run can be selected with the `--env-name` option, eg:

 ```
-./main.py --env-name BabyAI-UnlockPickup-v0
+./gui.py --env-name BabyAI-UnlockPickup-v0
 ```

-To see the available levels, please have [here](#the-levels)
+To see the available levels, please read [this](#the-levels)

 ### Usage at Mila